vmalnathnambiar/exfilms/README.md

 ```
 <br>

-For more guidance on how to use `exfilms`, please refer to the available guides below:
+For more guidance on how to use ExfilMS, please refer to the available guides below:
 - [Data Conversion to mzML](./guide/data-conversion-to-mzML.md)
 - [How To ExfilMS: The Ultimate Guide](./guide/how-to-exfilms-the-ultimate-guide.md)